closemarketing/formscrm/readme.txt

 WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= 2.5 =
+*   Emails to administrator when it cannot create the lead in CRM with error message.

 = 2.4.1 =
 *   Better debug messages Bitrix.